cheese-zj/ChatGPT-Branch-Tree-Extension/README.md

 2. Builds a tree structure showing user messages and branch points
 3. Stores branch relationships locally to track conversation history
 4. Displays everything in a clean, dark-themed panel

+## Development

+1. Install dependencies: `npm install`
+2. Lint JavaScript: `npm run lint`
+3. Format Markdown/HTML/JSON: `npm run prettier`
+4. Load the folder in `chrome://extensions` (Developer Mode → Load unpacked) to test in your browser

+## Manual QA Checklist

+- Toggle the panel on a ChatGPT conversation; tree appears and stays in sync
+- Click nodes to scroll to messages; branches open the correct conversations
+- Use “Branch in new chat”; the new chat appears as a child with the first user message as its preview
+- Hover nodes to see the full message content in the tooltip
+- Clearing data resets the tree, pending branch cache, and local titles

 ## Files